Do you own an electric bike? If so, you know that the battery can be a bit of a pain to charge, especially when you cannot access a charging outlet.

 Step 4: Connect the Other End of the Charging Cord/ Extension Cord to the Battery Charger

-Now, take the other end of the charging cord or extension cord and connect it to the battery charger.
-Be sure that the cord is properly connected.
-Ensure that the charging plug is firmly inserted into the charger.
+Next, attach the other end of the extension cord or charging cord to the battery charger.
+Make sure the cord is securely attached.
+The charging plug must be securely put into the charger.

 Step 5: Connect the Battery Charger to the E-Bike Battery